BIMsense/BIM_data_template/README.md

 ## Planned improvements

 1. The column G identified attributes are not fully consistent and require improvement or additional explaination.
+2. Provide a custom ParameterMappingTable.txt for import of IFC (with the template data) into revit

 ## License
 This information is licensed under Creative Commons Attribution Share Alike 4.0